IN CIRCLES

 |

-JACK DYVILLE (Choreographer/Production Stage Manager)
+JACK DYVILLE (Choreographer/Production

-project (All That Fall – Stage Manager/Foley Sound,
+Fall – Stage

-Kingdom of Not – Production Assistant; both at the Cherry
+of Not – Production

-Lane).
-Dyville, a former dancer-actor-singer works now as a
+dancer-actor-singer works now as a Director-Choreographer-Stage

-Director-Choreographer-Stage Manager with other NYC credits
+Manager with other NYC credits including: Off B’way – Movie

-Off-Off B’way – What Makes Sammy Run? and his own written
+Makes Sammy Run? and

-works Umbrellas in the Snow and The Memory Book at the
+in the Snow and The

 Strawberry Festival, The Wonderland Festival and the NY FRINGE.